Yes, pleached trees are good for screening and they are very popular for achieving immediate privacy in outdoor areas!

 Saving Space – With branches tied onto the supporting frame, pleached trees are an excellent option for smaller gardens or tight spaces.

-Architectural Planting – Pleached trees are great for adding structure to gardens and perfect for contemporary gardens where a more formal shape is preferred.
+Architectural Planting – Great for adding structure to gardens, they are the perfect choice for contemporary or formal gardens.

 Planting a screen of pleached trees requires careful planning.
 Before planting, make sure that you: